Uzbekistan Super Cup

-The Uzbekistan Super Cup (Oʻzbekiston Superkubogi or Ўзбекистон Суперкубоги) is a one-match pre-season football competition held before the season begins in Uzbekistan every year.
+The Uzbekistan Super Cup (Oʻzbekiston Superkubogi / Ўзбекистон Суперкубоги) is a one-match football competition held in Uzbekistan every year.
 It is contested by the winners of the Uzbekistan Super League and the Uzbekistan Cup in the previous season.

 History

 Supercup was founded in 1999.
-The first edition of Cup was played in 1999 between Navbahor Namangan and Pakhtakor.
+The first edition of Cup was played in 1999 between Navbahor and Pakhtakor.
 This was the only played match until 2014.
-In January 2012 UzPFL announced that one match tournament recontested and would have been played on 11 March 2012 between Pakhtakor - Bunyodkor.
-On 7 March 2012 UzPFL informed that Supercup match canceled due JAR Stadiums poor ground conditions and rescheduled to be played later, but the match was not played.
+In January 2012 UzPFL announced that one match tournament recontested and would have been played on 11 March 2012 between Pakhtakor and Bunyodkor.
+On 7 March 2012 UzPFL informed that Supercup match canceled due Jar Stadiums poor ground conditions and rescheduled to be played later, but the match was not played.
 The second edition of Supercup was played on 7 March 2014, featuring Bunyodkor and Lokomotiv Tashkent.
-If the same team wins both Uzbek League and Uzbek Cup, then Uzbek Supercup is contested by the Uzbek League winner and the League runner-up.
-This has happened so far in 2014 (Bunyodkor).
+If the same team wins both Uzbek League and Uzbek Cup, then Super Cup is contested by the Uzbek League winner and the League runner-up.
+In the 2017 and 2018 seasons, it was not held for various reasons.
+The Super Bowl was resumed in the 2019 season.
+In the 2020 season, the competition was not held due to the COVID-19 pandemic.
+The club that has won the most victories in competitions is Nasaf.
+The 2019 match at Pakhtakor Stadium was attended by 18171 fans, which is a record for attendance at Super Cup matches.